11 An Introduction to Missing Data

 Multilevel data gets more tricky: should we impute taking into account cluster?
 How do we do that?

-For an initial pass, I would recommend simply doing regression imputation ignoring cluster/grouping, and then adding in that dummy variable of whether a value is imputed.
+For an initial pass, I recommend simply doing regression imputation ignoring cluster/grouping, and then adding in a dummy variable of whether a value is imputed.

 11.7.3 Longitudinal data